akrah/TKDetection/README.md

 ### 2. Armadillo
 [Top](#tkdetection)

-Download the last version available on the site: http://arma.sourceforge.net.
+Download the last version available on the website http://arma.sourceforge.net.

-It is recommended to install the libraries LAPACK, BLAS, ATLAS, and Boost to improve the performances in particular for the addition and multiplications of matrices.
+It is recommended to install the libraries LAPACK, BLAS, ATLAS, and Boost to improve the performances, in particular for the matrix sum and product.

 ~~~
   sudo apt-get install liblapack-dev libblas-dev libatlas-dev libboost-dev
 ~~~

-Then install Armadillo by replacing *x-x-x* with  the number of the downloaded version:
+Install then Armadillo by replacing *x-x-x* by downloaded version number:

 ~~~
   tar xvf armadillo-x.x.x.tar.gz